markgregg/smart-filter/docs/types/UiProperties.md

 # UI Properies
 This are the UI specific proprties for the component.

-## showSearchIcon
-If true a search icon is shown on the left.
 ## showUndoIcon
 If true the undo icon is shown
 ## size